Chapter

 Homology

-biological systems, it should not surprise anyone to know that there are
+biological systems, it should not surprise us to learn that there are

 functional similarities between our DNA and the neurons of our brain.

-Brain cells wire to other brain cells that fire in concert with the same
+Brain cells wire to other brain cells that fire in concert with each

 outside stimuli, referred to Hebbian Plasticity that holds to the